Loewner theory for quasiconformal extensions: old and new: Classical Loewner theory

 Then $\bigcup_{\zeta \in \de\D}\gamma_{\zeta} = \C \,\backslash\,f(\D)$, for otherwise there exists a point $z \in \C \,\backslash\,f(\D)$ such that $z \not\in \gamma_{\zeta}$ for any $\zeta \in \de\D$ which contradicts the fact that $f_t$ is a Loewner chain.
 By choosing proper components of $\bigcup_{\zeta \in \de\D}\gamma_{\zeta}$, a union of closed half-lines for that $f(\D)$ is a linearly accessible domain is given.

 The Noshiro-Warschawski class is known as the special case of close-to-convex functions.
-Noshiro and Warschawski independently proved that if a function $f \in \A$ satisfies for all $z \in \D$ then $f \in \S$ (see e.g. \cite{HottaWang:2014}).
-We denote a family of such functions by $\mathcal{R}$.
-It can be also shown by Loewner's method with the chain
+Noshiro \cite{Noshiro:1934} and Warschawski \cite{Warschawski:1935} independently proved that if a function $f \in \A$ satisfies for all $z \in \D$, then $f \in \S$ (see e.g. \cite{HottaWang:2014}).
+We denote the family of such functions by $\mathcal{R}$.
+Choosing $g(z) = z$ and $ \lambda =0$ in \eqref{ctcchain}, we have the chain